Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Confidential VMs Security in Practice

 \paragraph{Adversary Limitations.}

-As per commercial \gls{tee}s' threat model, we assume that CPU vendors (e.g., Intel, AMD) issue authentic microcode and root keys; the \gls{tpm} is genuine and has a valid \gls{ekc} signed by a public root; and the CPU enforces the correct isolation of \glspl{td} and implements \glspl{rtmr} as specified.
+As per the commercial \glspl{tee}' threat model, we assume that CPU vendors (e.g., Intel, AMD) issue authentic microcode and root keys; the \gls{tpm} is genuine and has a valid \gls{ekc} signed by a public root; and the CPU enforces the correct isolation of \glspl{td} and implements \glspl{rtmr} as specified.
 Therefore, our design does not consider the hardware vendor as an active participant.

 Assuming trust in the cloud provider's infrastructure, we rule out: physical tampering with CPUs, \glspl{tpm}, or server hardware, including chip extraction, side-channel sensors, or cold-boot attacks; compromise of the CPU or \gls{tpm} manufacturer's supply chain (e.g., issuance of fraudulent \glspl{ekc} or malicious microcode updates); attacks on hardware vulnerabilities unknown at deployment time (e.g., speculative execution exploits); and denial-of-service attacks, which may prevent availability but do not affect integrity.
+In summary, our threat model strengthens the standard \gls{tee} model by adding verifiable environment provenance: if the \gls{tpm} binding is compromised, security degrades gracefully to the baseline \gls{tee} guarantees.

 With these assumptions, the adversary cannot forge hardware signatures, produce valid attestations inconsistent with the measured launch, or extract sealed keys from the \gls{tpm}.
 The following Sections \ref{sec:design} and \ref{sec:security-analysis} describe our proposed architecture and evaluate how it achieves the desired guarantees.